Padmasana Yoga | Lotus Pose | Meaning, Steps, And Benefits

 Joint Pain

-If practitioners experience pain in the ankles, knees joints, or hips during the pose, it is important to immediately release the posture to avoid further injury.
+If yogis experience pain in the ankles, knees joints, or hips during the pose, it is important to immediately release the posture to avoid further injury.

-It is advisable to consult with a qualified yoga instructor or healthcare professional, especially for individuals with specific health concerns or conditions.
+It is advisable to consult with a qualified yoga instructor for specific health concerns or conditions.
 They can guide on modifications and alternative poses that can be tailored to individual needs, ensuring a safe and beneficial yoga experience.

 Step 1